 There are several options available to you:

-- Tutors: CPA tutors provide 1-on-1 help by connecting with you virtually (eg Zoom) or meeting in person.
-Their level of expertise varies and it’s important that you find a tutor that fits your needs.
+- Tutors: CPA tutors provide 1-on-1 help by connecting with you virtually or meeting in-person.
+Their expertise varies and it’s important that you find a tutor that fits your needs.
 CPA Canada publishes a list of tutors which you can request by contacting your provincial CPA school.
 The tutoring fees are normally $60-$80 per hour.

 - Supplemental cases: Writing more cases will help to broaden your technical and improve your time management skills.
 You can obtain supplemental CFE cases here.
 The price range is $60-$97.

-- Coaching programs: CPA exam coaching programs provide supplemental materials and connect you with subject-matter experts who work with you to understand your weaknesses and help you achieve better exam performance.
+- Coaching programs: CPA exam coaching programs are more comprehensive than tutoring.
+They provide study notes, extra cases, marking services, and subject-matter experts work with you to understand your weaknesses and help you achieve better exam performance.
 Coaching program fees vary and it’s important that you find a program that’s effective.

 What’s Gevorg and what’s different about your CFE coaching program?